The Top 10 Most Expensive Hotels in Las Vegas

 1. Palms Casino Resort

-Boasting possibly the most expensive hotel room in the world in the Empathy Suite as well as two more of the most expensive rooms in town, the Two-Story Sky Villa and the Hardwood Suite, Palms Casino Resort is perhaps the place to stay for the highest of high rollers.
+Boasting possibly the most famous ultra-expensive hotel suite in Las Vegas, Palms Casino Resort is perhaps the place to stay for the highest of high rollers.

 For the kind of gamblers who can afford to stay in such luxury, the exclusive High Limit Room allows patrons to bet astronomical sums that would make most regular visitors turn pale.

-Of course, there are also pools, shops and much more to keep you entertained, so if money is no object, this is a place that will be high on your list of options.
+Of course, there are also pools, restaurants, entertainment, gaming, movie theaters, and much more to keep you entertained, so if money is no object, this is a place that will be high on your list of options.

 2. Caesars Palace

-Highlights: Celebrity owned restaurants, The Forum Shops, Omnia nightclub
+Highlights: Caesars Palace Villas, Colosseum Presidential Villas, celebrity restaurants, The Forum Shops, Omnia Nightclub

-Most expensive room: Caesars Palace Villas, from $25,000 per night
+Most expensive room: Caesars Palace Villas, commonly cited from around $25,000 per night and often priced by custom VIP arrangement

 One of Vegas’ most iconic resorts and inspired by the opulence of Ancient Rome, the vast Caesars Palace has it all.